MrSamuelLaw/CNC_TOOLBOX/README.md

 # Branches
  Master - The current working version of the project.
 Just run setup.py using python3 and it will run correctly on Linux and  Windows
- Dev - The leading edge of the project where new features are developed and tested.
-Should work at any given time using setup.py.